Sunday, November 30, 2008

-[As it snakes its silvery way across the Niagara Escarpment from Port Colborne on Lake Erie to Port Weller on Lake Ontario it's easy to forget the very practical purpose the Welland Canal serves; not initially part of the St. Lawrence Seaway, it nevertheless made its fellow engineering marvel possible by allowing shipping a way around the precipitous, if lovely, cataracts of Niagara Falls.
-Its opening opened up trade possibilities between Central Canada and the world which once - and for many decades at that - made Ontario the engine of the Canadian economy.
+[As it snakes its silvery way 42 kilometres (27 miles) across the Niagara Escarpment from Port Colborne on Lake Erie to Port Weller on Lake Ontario it's easy to forget the very practical purpose the Welland Canal serves; although not initially part of the St. Lawrence Seaway, it nevertheless made its fellow engineering marvel possible by allowing shipping a way around the precipitous, if lovely, cataracts of Niagara Falls.
+By opening up trade possibilities between Central Canada and the world - and for many decades at that - it made Ontario the engine of the Canadian economy.
 And, unlike its equally impressive cousin the Erie Canal, it's still in heavy use.]

 1718 - Swedish king Charles XII died during a siege of the Norway's Fredriksten fortress.